Sourdough Pizza “a taglio” Style

 6. Heavy Duty Sheet Pan

-For making a taglio sheet pan pizza or focaccia you will need a good heavy duty sheet pan.
-When I say “heavy duty”, I mean something that is thick and heavy enough to be used as a weapon if need be.
+For making pan pizza or focaccia you will need a good heavy duty sheet pan.
+When I say “heavy duty” I mean something that is thick and heavy enough to be used as a weapon if need be.

 7. Doughmate Doughboxes